SidOfc/mkdx/README.md

 - Fix: Empty cells in CSV also get a border
 - Fix: All `hasmapto` calls are mode specific
 - Fix: `g:mkdx#settings.restore_visual` can now be disabled during runtime
-- Fix: Wrapping at end of line was broken
+- Fix: Wrapping at end of line no longer breaks when line ends with non word characters
+- Fix: No longer pollute register when updating table of contents ([#68](https://github.com/SidOfc/mkdx/issues/68))
+- Fix: Empty setex-style headers are no longer added to quickfix headers or the table of contents ([#69](https://github.com/SidOfc/mkdx/issues/69))
+- Fix: Always empty quickfix list before showing dead links ([#70](https://github.com/SidOfc/mkdx/issues/70))

 ## 03-08-2018 VERSION 1.8.0